 Athletes are able to focus more on the game and not on clenching their jaw to keep their mouthguard in place.
 They also allow athletes to drink and speak with the mouthguard in place reducing the chance of misplacement.

 Over-the-counter mouthguard options are frequently ill-fitting and can slip or fall out while on the field.
 Even though the boil and bite mouthguards seem like they are custom-made, they still do not offer the amount of protection needed.
 This type lacks the necessary amount of thickness that cushions and protects the teeth during play.
 They can be easily chewed up by the athlete and will shred little pieces of plastic.

 Over-the-counter mouthguards also require your mouth to be closed for maximum protection.
 This can make it difficult to breathe and if you need to speak or yell, the mouthguard will likely fall out.
 This can also cause tension in the jaw, face, or neck.

 Dr. Ali Sarkarzadeh offers custom-fit sports mouthguards for patients of all ages at our Rockville, MD dentist office.

 Custom Sports Mouthguards: What to Expect

 Receiving a custom-made mouthguard will require only two visits to our Rockville, MD dental office.
 Getting fit for your mouthguard is an easy, non-invasive procedure.
 Your Congressional Dental Care dentist will begin by taking molds of your teeth.
 The impressions will then be used to fabricate your personalized mouth guard at a dental lab.

 Once the mouthguard is created, you will be able to pick it up from our Rockville, MD dentist office.
 Dr. Sarkarzadeh will check the mouthguard for fit and comfort.
 Patients can begin using their new mouthguard immediately, enjoying the benefits of their custom-made oral appliance.

 You spend a lot of time and money to ensure the health of your teeth and gums.
 Mouthguards are an easy way to protect the investment you make in your and your children’s oral health.
-Custom mouthguards can safeguard the teeth from damage or loss and also helps to minimize the impact on the jaw.
+Custom mouthguards can safeguard the teeth from damage or loss and also help to minimize the impact on the jaw.